pomme-clic/s-money-documentation/docs/docs/cards/x-pay.md

 1. Scan or enter card details
 2. Accept Terms & Conditions
-3. (if requested by Apple) Strong authentication with the partner app
+3. Strong authentication with the partner app

+This last step is skipped if X-Pay provider trusts the end-user (Green path).

 ### Flow 2: Enrollment starts from partner app